MatteoIorio11/IRS/lab2/report.md

 ![stack structure](./images/monotonic_stack.png)

-As can be seen from the image, every time that the *sense* method returns false, the controller will automatically check a behaviour with a lower priority.
-When the *sense* method will return true, the *callback* method will be invoked, it will be executed its logic and then the execution of the exploration of the stack will be *interrupted* by using a *break*, in this way the robot is always able to run the most important task each time.
+As can be seen from the image, every time that the *sense* method returns false, the controller automatically checks a behaviour with a lower priority.
+When the *sense* method returns true, the *callback* method is invoked, then its main logic will be executed and then the execution of the exploration of the stack will be *interrupted* by using a *break*, in this way the robot is always able to run the most important task when needed.
+This allows the robot to always choose the best behaviour to use in order to overcome the *sensed* problem.

 ```lua
 local photo_logic = require("photo_logic")